-During the 2000s, the PWLB tended to offer interest rates only 0.15-0.20% above the government's borrowing costs, but in October 2010 this differential was raised to 1%.
-From 2012, Treasury went on to introduce various conditional discounted PWLB rates for specific types of local authority projects, including lowering the rate for HRA borrowing to 0.8% over central government's borrowing costs.
+During the 2000s, the PWLB tended to offer interest rates only 0.15-0.20% above the government's borrowing costs, but in October 2010 this differential was raised to 1%.105 From 2012, Treasury went on to introduce various conditional discounted PWLB rates for specific types of local authority projects, including lowering the rate for HRA borrowing to 0.8% over central government's borrowing costs.
 This eased the financial constraints imposed by the 2010 rate increase, but also introduced more complexity and uncertainty into the PWLB system.

-In October 2019, the Treasury increased interest Yet, just as with the rules applying to PWLB loans rates on new PWLB loans by one percentage point and HRAs, uncertainty about future policy change overnight.
-This unexpected and immediate increase adds to the strain HRAs are under.
-As part of in finance costs caused some councils to scale back increased regulation, councils are making new or delay housing and infrastructure projects, payments to the Housing Ombudsman Service and despite the urgent need for these projects, while the Regulator of Social Housing.
-In some cases, others saw their finances worsen as they absorbed councils are now selling some council homes to fund the cost of the unexpected rate rise.
-While the rate investment elsewhere in their stock, although this for councils taking out new PWLB loans under their will add to stock depletion and will have long-term HRAs was brought back down in November 2020, consequences for their ability to meet housing need. the 2019 overnight rate rise has left a legacy of The New Burdens doctrine established by poorer local authority finances and decreased risk government in 2010 states that when central appetite.
-Most LAs now stress test their investments government departments implement new policies to ensure they are resilient to a sudden 1% change that affect local councils, the financial consequences either way in the PWLB rate, so the 2019 higher rate 'must be properly assessed and fully funded by the is now effectively baked into councils' investment relevant department.
-The bitter irony is that the decisions, if not their actual interest payments.
-New Burdens doctrine does not apply to the HRA, While the Spring Budget 2023 decision to cut the allowing Whitehall to make increasing demands on rate of borrowing through the PWLB for Housing councils' housing departments without providing Revenue Accounts was welcome, the overall effect of the means to pay for them.
-In the case of new these repeated changes has been to undermine the regulations on safety, decency, consumer standards certainty around future PWLB rates, with inevitable and decarbonisation, there is a risk that it will be consequences for the investment environment for simply impossible to achieve policy priorities in the social and affordable housing.
-This is yet another absence of new burdens funding.

-example of how uncertainty over the funding and policy inputs for council housing means that the whole is less than the sum of its parts.
+In October 2019, the Treasury increased interest rates on new PWLB loans by one percentage point overnight.
+106 This unexpected and immediate increase in finance costs caused some councils to scale back or delay housing and infrastructure projects, 107 despite the urgent need for these projects, while others saw their finances worsen as they absorbed the cost of the unexpected rate rise.
+While the rate for councils taking out new PWLB loans under their HRAs was brought back down in November 2020, the 2019 overnight rate rise has left a legacy of poorer local authority finances and decreased risk appetite.
+Most LAs now stress test their investments to ensure they are resilient to a sudden 1% change either way in the PWLB rate, so the 2019 higher rate is now effectively baked into councils' investment decisions, if not their actual interest payments.
+While the Spring Budget 2023 decision to cut the rate of borrowing through the PWLB for Housing Revenue Accounts was welcome, the overall effect of these repeated changes has been to undermine the certainty around future PWLB rates, with inevitable consequences for the investment environment for social and affordable housing.
+This is yet another example of how uncertainty over the funding and policy inputs for council housing means that the whole is less than the sum of its parts.